Orionagappe/MistTracker/Mist V0009.md

 banInteraction         // Ban a specific interaction type or event

 // --- Milestone Modeling (MistTrackerVulkan.js, MistIllum.js) ---
-Milestone              // Milestone class for precision and mode enablement (see Mist V00089.md) MilestoneManager       // Manages milestones, tensor metric tables, and mode unlocks milestoneManager       // Singleton instance for milestone tracking getAvailableModes      // Returns available projection/render modes based on milestones showModeSelectionMenu  // UI for selecting modes, only if milestones are met trySwitchMode          // Attempt to switch mode, only if milestone is achieved
+Milestone              // Milestone class for precision and mode enablement (see Mist V0008.md) MilestoneManager       // Manages milestones, tensor metric tables, and mode unlocks milestoneManager       // Singleton instance for milestone tracking getAvailableModes      // Returns available projection/render modes based on milestones showModeSelectionMenu  // UI for selecting modes, only if milestones are met trySwitchMode          // Attempt to switch mode, only if milestone is achieved

-// --- User Profile Management (MistTrackerVulkan.js) ---
-nominateSuccessor              // Nominate a successor by email (before 6th milestone) nominateSuccessorPGP           // Nominate a successor by PGP cert (after 6th milestone) nominateSuccessorFlexible      // Nominate successor, enforcing milestone-based method

 // --- Migration Notes ---
 // - Replace all Google Sheets/Drive operations with mySQL queries and file I/O.